-ATTENDANCE REQUIREMENT FOR PARTICIPATION IN EXTRACURRICULAR ACTIVITIES

-Students are required to be present in school to participate in any school activity.
-This especially applies to after-school activities, such as athletic events, band, choir, drama, cheerleading, dances, etc. Students who are absent due to illness or truancy the last half of the day (after 10:55) may school-related activities or extracurricular events held after the day is over unless there is a scheduled appointment.
+ATTENDANCE REQUIREMENT FOR PARTICIPATION IN EXTRACURRICULAR ACTIVITIES Students are required to be present in school to participate in any school activity.
+This especially applies to after-school activities, such as athletic events, band, choir, drama, cheerleading, dances, etc. Students who are absent due to illness or truancy the last half of the day (after 10:55) may not participate in any school-related activities or extracurricular events held after the day is over unless there is a scheduled appointment.